This Biscoff Cake pairs fluffy vanilla cake layers with a sweet cookie butter frosting and crushed speculoos cookies.

 - Reduce speed and add eggs one at a time, fully incorporating after each addition.
 Add vanilla.

-- Alternate adding flour mixture and buttermilk, beginning and ending with flour (3 additions of flour and 2 of buttermilk).
+- Alternate adding flour mixture and milk, beginning and ending with flour (3 additions of flour and 2 of milk).
 Fully incorporating after each addition.
 Do not overmix.

 - Spread batter evenly into prepared pans.
 Smooth the tops with a spatula.